 This racket is designed for players who do not want a racquet too control-oriented, or a racquet too focused on offensive phases with too much power.
 In short, it's almost the perfect balance and we understand why a player such as Matias Nicoletti (professional padel player) likes so much with this racket.

-True to Enebe, it relies on equipment of very good quality and the Aerox is no exception.
+Faithful to Enebe, it is based on very good quality equipment and the Aerox is no exception.
 Everything is in full carbon (100% carbon): the sieve and the wrist.

 Its weight 360 / 370gr allows it to be played by men but also by women.
 This racket is swift but sweet too.
 Competitors will appreciate it.